belovmd/it-academy-python-spring/homework_review/Homework3.md

 18. Task 2.4.
 It should be deleted and printed simultaneously.
 Your code doesn't solve task.
 19. Task 3.4.
 It doesn't contain elements `1, 2, 3`.
 Code doesn't solve task.
 20. Please remove redundant comments from code.
+21. Failed PR checks - tasks description
+22. Please divide tasks with two blank lines if you're doing them in one file
+23. Task 1.
+It doesn't solve task in homework (both versions)
+24. Task 2.1.
+It can be one-line solution.
+25. Task 2.3.
+It can be one-line solution.
+26. Task 2.5.
+It doesn't solve task in homework.
+27. Task 6.
+Contradicts with task description in homework.
+28. Redundant comments in code.
+29. Task 2.1. `'abcd'` would be enough.
+30. Task 3.3.
+Your code doesn't make assignments.
+31. Task 2.1.
+It doesn't solve task in homework.
+32. Task 2.2.
+It doesn't solve task in homework.
+33. FAILED CI CHECKS
+34. Task 2.1.
+Redundant parentheses.
+35. Task 3.3.
+Your code doesn't solve task in homework.
+36. Task 3.4.
+You code doesn't solve task in homework.